 Camp Nou Experience

 The Camp Nou experience is a must for football fans and curious alike.
-If you are visiting Barcelona, you just can’t miss the visit of the stadium.
-The experience combines the visit of the FC Barcelona museum and the tour of the Camp Nou, all in one shot.
-You will get to see all the team and individual trophies such as the Ballon d’Or, the Spanish Cup or the Champions League trophy.
+If you are visiting Barcelona, you just can’t miss the visit to the stadium.
+The experience combines the visit of the FC Barcelona museum and the tour of Camp Nou, all in one shot.
+You will get to see all the team and individual trophies such as the Ballon d’Or, the Spanish Cup, or the Champions League trophy.
 You will then get privileged access to the pitch access and the main stand.
 Ideal for the perfect postcard picture at the gigantic Camp Nou, FC Barcelona 99,000-seater stadium.

 Barça’s museum is the second most visited museum in Spain, so you can be sure there are going to be queues at the gates.
 Make sure to get your skip the line ticket for the Camp Nou Experience and enjoy the wonderful visit of the inner world of Messi, Guardiola, Johan Cruijff and co.